-Unleashing Ecommerce Pet Marketing Strategies.
 Surges in sales.
 Immunity from the pandemic’s financial downturn.
 And an ecommerce market share outpacing online retail as a whole.
 By every metric, the pet industry in 2021 represents one of the most lucrative opportunities for online brands.
 Every metric … except one.
 Despite strong numbers, it’s a dog-eat-dog world with the biggest of the big devouring far more than their fair share.

-With real numbers and tested strategies, this guide provides an overview into the state of the pet industry broken into two parts along with tactical lessons from ecommerce brands doing it right.
+What’s more, traditional retail giants like Walmart and Target are expanding their online presence — redefining the pet market and shoppers’ expectations.
+With real numbers and tested strategies, this guide provides an overview of the state of the pet industry broken into two parts along with tactical lessons from ecommerce brands doing it right.

 Pet Industry Trends: Growth & Statistics in 2020, 2021, and Beyond

 Mapping data across the pet industry is notoriously difficult.
-Unlike fashion marketinghealth and wellness, and the beauty industry, no single source of market research exists.
+Unlike fashion marketing, health and wellness, and the beauty industry, no single source of market research exists.

 Globally, the pet care market has grown from $216 billion in 2020 to $232 billion in 2021.
 An estimated 6.1% compounded annual growth rate (CAGR), will catapult that figure to $350 billion by 2027.